Plugin Development Workflow | Capacitor Documentation

 Local Testing

-To test the plugin locally while developing it, link the plugin folder to your app using
+To test the plugin locally while developing it, link the plugin folder to your app project using the npm link command.

 The project's